yousefalatari/ma1sd/docs/troubleshooting.md

 ### Increase verbosity
 To increase log verbosity and better track issues, the following means are available:
 - Add the `-v` command line parameter
-- Use the environment variable and value `MXISD_LOG_LEVEL=debug`
+- Use the environment variable and value `MA1SD_LOG_LEVEL=debug`

 ### Reading them
 Before reporting an issue, it is important to produce clean and complete logs so they can be understood.

 It is usually useless to try to troubleshoot an issue based on a single log line.
-Any action or API request in mxisd would trigger more than one log lines, and those would be considered necessary context to understand what happened.
+Any action or API request in ma1sd would trigger more than one log lines, and those would be considered necessary context to understand what happened.

 You may also find things called *stacktraces*.
 Those are important to pin-point bugs and the likes and should